jyates/jyates.github.com/_drafts/02-multi-tenancy-sql.md

 ## Physical Migration

-If we need to move a tenant to another location, for instance because they want even lower latency accees, it's a similar activity.
+If we need to move a tenant to another location, for instance because they want even lower latency access, it's a similar activity.
 We start with a bulk copy of the S3 data to the new region.
 All new writes get sent to the new tables, while reads will be done from both the old and new tables (similar to in-place).
 However, because these are geographically distributed, this is notably painful solution - AWS egress data costs hurt and latency will be generally very bad.

 However, we can backfill the 'new' tables from the S3 files that overlap the time-range that is not aged off.
 At the same time, we can do copies of the current table in the background to 'catch up' any data that has not been converted to long term-storage.